nlpsandbox/nlpsandbox.io/wiki/608223-2014i2b2NLPDeidChallengeDataset.md

 ### i2b2 Annotation Names in the NLP Sandbox

-In an effort to harmonize the annotation type of multiple dataset, the NLP Sandbox Schemas may use different names for the above annotations.
+In an effort to harmonize the annotation type of multiple dataset, the NLP Sandbox schemas use different names for the above annotations.
 Please refer to the [PHI Annotation & De-Identification] task page for more information about the schemas of the annotations requested by the NLP Sandbox.
+We also provide the GitHub repository [nlpsandbox/i2b2-phi-dataset] to map the original dataset files (XML format) to the NLP Sandbox schemas, which can then be used to test your NLP Sandbox tool locally before submitting it for evaluation on [NLPSandbox.io].

 ### References